adriaandejonge/helloworld/README.md

-## Managing systems of mutliple servers/daemons using Docker
+## Managing Complex Server Systems Using Docker

 This project is a demo showing how to use Docker to manage a system consisting of more than one programs.